Voice over LTE: Device compatibility issues

 For example, for an Android device to have VoLTE calling on the Telstra network, the device needs to be running a Telstra modem configuration.
 Devices that are running the GSMA 'Open Market Device' configuration or a configuration from another carrier cannot make VoLTE calls on the Telstra network.
 This prevents Telstra customers from using Open Market Devices.
 Open Market configuration devices can work on competing Australian providers Optus & Vodafone.

 With some Qualcomm based Android devices it is possible to modify the device firmware with special software and manually load a compatible carrier modem configuration, enabling VoLTE calling; a carrier may not recognise the device as supported, though it works correctly.

-For example, starting in May 2024 Telstra starting forcing a pre-recorded message with all outbound calls advising affected customers of the need to upgrade in advance of the 3G shutdown in August.
-However even customers with modified devices with working VoLTE calling on Telstra were hearing the message every time they made a 4G VoLTE call.
-This is due to Telstra relying on established lists of 'compatible' devices (i.e. Device IMEI/TAC codes).

 Android users are able to confirm if VoLTE is working by checking for the Device 'IMS Status' within a hidden Radio Info Debug menu.

 If the IMS Status shows "IMS Registration: Registered" and "Voice over LTE: Available" then VoLTE is enabled and working.
 An IMS Status of "Not Registered" and "Voice over LTE: Unavailable" indicates VoLTE is not enabled or working.
 However the IMS Status debug does not confirm working 4G Emergency Calling support.